Shopware Nexus

 Triggers

-• Shopware Event Trigger: React to events in your shop (e.g., order created).
+• Shopware Event Trigger: React to events in your shop, for example when an order is created.

-• Schedule Trigger (Cron-Style): Run workflows on a schedule.
+• Schedule Trigger (Cron-style): Run workflows on a scheduled basis.

 • Business Central Connector: Create, Read, Update, Delete (CRUD) for many Business Central entities.

-• Shopware API Calls: Call arbitrary Shopware API endpoints.
+• Shopware API Calls: Call any Shopware API endpoint.

 • Slack Notifications: Send notifications to Slack.

-• Conditional Logic (If / Else): Add conditional branching to your workflows.
+• Conditional Logic (If / Else): Add conditional branches to your workflows.

 • Data Transformation: Map and filter data within your workflows.